microsoft/PowerApps-Tooling/README.md

 ## File format
 The .pa.yaml files use a subset of [YAML](https://yaml.org/spec/1.2/spec.html).
 Most notably and similar to Excel, all expressions must begin with an `=` sign.
 More details are available [here](PAFileFormat.md).

+## Merging changes from Studio
+When merging changes made in two different Studio sessions:
+- Ensure that all control names are unique.
+It is easy for them not to be, as inserting a button in two different sessions can easily result in two Button1 controls.
+We recommend naming controls soon after creating them to avoid this problem.
+The tool will not accept two controls with the same name.
+- If there are conflicts or errors, you can delete these files:
+	- \src\editorstate\*.json  - These files contain optional information in studio.
+	- \other\entropy.json
+- For any conflict in these files, it’s ok to accept the latest version:
+	- \checksum.json
+- If there are any merge conflicts under these paths, it is not safe to merge.
+Let us know if this happens often and we will work on restructuring the file format to avoid conflicts.
+	- \connections\*
+	- \datasources\*
+	- \pkgs\*
+	- CanvasManifest.json

 ## Contributing

 **We welcome feedback on the design, file format, and capabilities.
 We are still in preview and routinely significantly refactor the code, so we aren't yet looking for code contributions. **